 What to skip in Bali and what to do instead

-Please note: some places might seem prettier on Social Median than they do in real life.
+Please note: Some places might seem prettier on Social Median than they do in real life.
 And Bali is no exception.
-Due to the increasing popularity of the Indonesian Island the crowds of tourists have transformed some of the once “beautiful and natural” places.
+Due to the increasing popularity of the Indonesian island the crowds of tourists have transformed some of the once “beautiful and natural” places.
 What you can skip while exploring Bali and what you should rather do instead – this guide reveals it all!

 But what to do instead?

-Instead: explore beautiful Uluwatu
+Instead go and explore the beautiful Uluwatu

 Uluwatu is the complete opposite of Kuta and Seminyak.
 Uluwatu is exciting, it is beautiful and it is the best spot in Bali to enjoy the sun at the beach, witness the most beautiful sunsets and get yourself a beer at the beach bar.
+Surely, there are also quite some tourists in Uluwatu and this has definitely increased in the past years.
+But it still has this original character and feels more magical with its small beaches and impressive cliffs.

-Uluwatu is known as a surfer´s hotspot and is home to some of the most beautiful beaches in Bali.
+Uluwatu is known as a surfer’s hotspot and is home to some of the most beautiful beaches in Bali.
 If you want to get the most of your time in Bali and see a totally different side of the island, spend some nights in Uluwatu.

-Skip the Goa Gajah Temple
+Skip the Goa Gajah Temple near Ubud

 One of the well-known temples in Bali is the Goa Gajah Temple, also known as the Elephant Cave.
 It is located close to Ubud and can be reached by motorbike or taxi.
 On the usual route around the area of Ubud, they always stop at the Goa Gajah Temple.
 And yet, it is as well on the list of places to skip in Bali.

-Photos in front of the Elephant Cave can be found all over Instagram and the drivers tell you everything about the “beautiful temple”.
+Photos in front of the Elephant Cave can be found all over Instagram and the drivers tell you everything about the beautiful temple.
 For sure, the place is beautiful.
 Especially the little garden next to the temple is peaceful and nice to see.
+But is it really worth it?
+My answer is: Np, it isn’t.
+The Elephant Cave does not offer much to see for travellers and tourists.
+Plus, the entry fees are quite high.
+There are definitely better and cheaper alternatives.

-Instead: visit the Ulutwatu Temple
+Instead visit the Ulutwatu Temple

 A temple totally worth your visit is the Uluwatu Temple.
 It is located directly at the Southern top of the bukit over the ocean.
 But not only the location is incredibly spectacular and beautiful.
-The temple invites you get to know the Balinese Religion and Spirituality.
+The temple invites you get to know the Balinese religion and spirituality.

 Make sure to arrive shortly before sunset to not only see the famous Fire Dancer Show, but as well to witness the Balinese on their daily walk into the temple.
 You can enjoy the view over the ocean and book a ticket for the dancing show which takes place while the sun sets on the horizon.
 An absolute must-have experience!